-Conversion Price of the December 2022 Note are subject to adjustment upon certain triggering events.
-In addition, the Company has the right to convert all or any portion of the outstanding balance under the December 2022 Note into shares of common stock at the Conversion Price if certain conditions have been met at the time of conversion, including if at any time after the six-month anniversary of the closing date, the daily volume-weighted average price of the common stock on Nasdaq equals or exceeds \$2.50 per share (subject to adjustments for stock splits and stock combinations) for a period of 30 consecutive trading days.
-We may make payments (i) in cash, (ii) in shares of common stock, with the number of shares being equal to the portion of the applicable payment amount divided by the Conversion Price (as defined below), or (iii) a combination of cash and shares of common stock.
-Any payments made by us in cash, including prepayments or repayment at maturity, will be subject to an additional fee of 7.5%.
-Upon the occurrence of certain events described in the December 2022 Note, including, among others, the Company's failure to pay amounts due and payable under the December 2022 Note, events of insolvency or bankruptcy, failure to observe covenants contained in the Securities Purchase Agreement and the December 2022 Note, breaches of representations and warranties in the Securities Purchase Agreement, and the occurrence of certain transactions without the Lender's consent (each such event, a Trigger Event), the Lender shall have the right, subject to certain exceptions, to increase the balance of the December 2022 Note by 10% for a Major Trigger Event (as defined in the December 2022 Note) and 5% for a Minor Trigger Event (as defined in the December 2022 Note).
-If a Trigger Event is not cured within ten (10) trading days of written notice thereof from the Lender, it will result in an event of default (such event, an Event of Default).
+The December 2022 Note contains customary covenants, including a restriction on the Company's ability to pledge certain of the Company's assets, subject to certain exceptions, without the Lender's consent.
+Since April 1, 2023, the Lender has the right to convert the December 2022 Note at the Conversion Price (as defined below).
+The principal amount and Conversion Price of the December 2022 Note were subject to adjustment upon certain triggering events.
+In addition, the Company has the right to convert all or any portion of the outstanding balance under the December 2022 Note into shares of common stock at the Conversion Price if certain conditions have been met at the time of conversion, including if at any time after the six-month anniversary of the closing date, the daily volume-weighted average price of the common stock on Nasdaq equals or exceeds \$50.00 per share (subject to adjustments for stock splits and stock combinations) for a period of 30 consecutive trading days.
+Payments may be made by the Company (i) in cash, (ii) in shares of common stock, with the number of shares being equal to the portion of the applicable payment amount divided by the Conversion Price (as defined below), or (iii) a combination of cash and shares of common stock.
+Any payments made by the Company in cash, including prepayments or repayment at maturity, will be subject to an additional fee of 7.5%.
+Upon the occurrence of certain events described in the December 2022 Note, including, among others, the Company's failure to pay amounts due and payable under the December 2022 Note, events of insolvency or bankruptcy, failure to observe covenants contained in the Securities Purchase Agreement and the December 2022 Note, breaches of representations and warranties in the Securities Purchase Agreement, and the occurrence of certain transactions without the Lender's consent (each such event, a "Trigger Event"), the Lender shall have the right, subject to certain exceptions, to increase the balance of the December 2022 Note by 10% for a Major Trigger Event (as defined in the December 2022 Note) and 5% for a Minor Trigger Event (as defined in the December 2022 Note).
+If a Trigger Event is not cured within ten (10) trading days of written notice thereof from the Lender, it will result in an event of default (such event, an "Event of Default").
 Following an Event of Default, the Lender may accelerate the December 2022 Note such that all amounts thereunder become immediately due and payable, and interest shall accrue at a rate of 22% annually until paid.
-Under the December 2022 Note, "Conversion Price" means, prior to a Major Trigger Event, \$2.00 per share (subject to adjustment for stock splits and stock combinations), and following a Major Trigger Event, the lesser of (i) \$2.00 per share (subject to adjustment for stock splits and stock combinations), and (ii) 90% multiplied by the lowest closing bid price of the Company's common stock in the three trading days prior to the date on which the conversion notice is delivered.
-If the Conversion Price is below \$0.1756 per share, the Company will be required to satisfy a conversion notice from the Lender in cash.
-Subject to certain exceptions, while the December 2022 Note is outstanding, the Lender will have a consent right on any future variable rate transactions or any debt and a 10% participation right in any future debt or equity financings.
-In December 2023, we amended the December 2022 Note to change the maturity date of the December 2022 Note to April 1, 2024 to allow time to negotiate the terms to further extend the maturity of the December 2022 Note.
-We paid a one-time cash fee of \$475,000 to the Lender.
-No other terms of the December 2022 Note were amended.
+Prior to April 1, 2024, under the December 2022 Note, "Conversion Price" meant, prior to a Major Trigger Event, \$40.00 per share (subject to adjustment for stock splits and stock combinations), and following a Major Trigger Event, the lesser of (i) \$40.00 per share (subject to adjustment for stock splits and stock combinations), and (ii) 90% multiplied by the lowest closing bid price of the Company's common stock in the three trading days prior to the date on which the conversion notice is delivered.
+The maturity date of the December 2022 Note was extended from January 1, 2024 to April 1, 2024 in December 2023.